 Who can use this feature

-Users on any plan
+Anyone on any team or plan

 Use masks to show specific areas of objects while concealing the rest.

 It's like placing a photograph inside a picture frame with a small opening.
 You'll see a portion of the photograph peeking through the opening, while the rest is concealed without the need to trim it down to size.